-Austin Hagwood is a National Geographic Young Explorer, anthropologist, and incoming pre-medical student at Johns Hopkins University.
-With support from a National Geographic Early Career Grant and a Fulbright Scholarship, he's currently exploring the rainforests of northwest Papua New Guinea and collecting culturally significant plants.
-In recent years his work as a writer and researcher has taken him to Papua New Guinea, Finland, Egypt, Israel, New Zealand, England, Montana, and southwest Florida.
+Hi, I'm Austin, a writer, fly fishing guide, and former fire lookout.
+I'm also a former National Geographic Early Career Grantee and past recipient of a Fulbright Study/Research Grant to Papua New Guinea.
+In recent years my work as a writer and researcher has spanned Papua New Guinea, Finland, Egypt, New Zealand, Scotland, Montana, and southwest Florida.

 My writing has appeared or is forthcoming in Appalachia, The Drake, Notre Dame Magazine, the National Geographic online newsroom via the NatGeo Voices blog, and student publications at Oxford and Notre Dame.
 I'm interested in the intersection of cultures and environment, and my manuscript-in-progress about five summers as a fire lookout in the northern Rockies recently received the Merriam-Frontier Award, given annually to one manuscript in the University of Montana's creative writing program.